Nicola Mosti: Loan to Monza

-On 2 August 2019, Mosti was loaned to Serie C club Monza on a season-long loan deal with option to purchase which could became obligatory if Monza reached the promotion in Serie B. On 25 August he made his debut for the club as a substitute replacing Cosimo Chiricò in the 78th minute of a 2–1 away win over Pro Patria.
+On 2 August 2019, Mosti was loaned to Serie C club Monza on a season-long loan deal with option to purchase which could become obligatory if Monza reached the promotion in Serie B. On 25 August he made his debut for the club as a substitute replacing Cosimo Chiricò in the 78th minute of a 2–1 away win over Pro Patria.
 On 8 September he scored his first goal for the club as a substitute in the 91st minute of a 1–0 away win over Como.
 On 22 September he played his first match as a starter for the club and he also scored his second goal in the 49th minute of a 3–0 away win over Lecco.
 Mosti ended his season-long loan at Monza with 18 appearances, three goals, and one assist, helping the club win the Serie C and gain promotion to the Serie B after 19 years.